algosup/2023-2024-project-3-virtual-processor-team-4/documents/Project Charter.md

 ## Project Plan

-A meeting with the client will be organized in the early days.
+A meeting with the client had been organized in the early days.
 Further discussions will be made via emails/Slack messages and reports will be sent to the client.

 The project will mainly use the Waterfall method as shown by the deliverables, but will also use SCRUM ideas to improve the quality of development.
 The program will be split into multiple steps which will be incrementally implemented.
 This will also allow for fast testing iterations, leading to fewer bugs.